 The annual Temple Bar Tradfest will take place this January, and because of restrictions events will begin at earlier times.
-Events and gigs will be from 12.30pm to 6.30pm in various locations around the city, not just in Temple Bar, from Wednesday 26 to Sunday 30 January.
+Events and live gigs will be from 12.30pm to 6.30pm in various locations around the city, not just in Temple Bar, from Wednesday 26 to Sunday 30 January.
 Tickets are on sale now.

 January: Temple Bar Tradfest Coming